umbraco/UmbracoDocs/Reference/Security/Security-hardening/index-v9.md

 :::Note
 Renaming your Umbraco folder is currently not supported on Umbraco Cloud.

-*Important note 2*: Not all packages will keep working if you rename your Umbraco folder.
-Please be aware of this risk and test it at your local environment first.
+Not all packages will keep working if you rename your Umbraco folder.
+Please be aware of this risk and test it in your local environment first.
 :::

 By default the login page of Umbraco is available at the path /umbraco/.
 This page is the entrance to your installation and it’s considered a good practice to rename your path to a more secure path.